RocketChat/docs-old/6. Developer Guides/7. Mobile Apps/README.md

 ## Android

 ### Background

-If you've downloaded our android app on Google Play, you noticed it only connects to [our demo server](http://demo.rocket.chat).
+If you've downloaded our android app on Google Play, you noticed it connects to any server Rocket.Chat server.

-In this document we explain how to build your own version that can connect to your own server.
+In this document we explain how to build your own version that can be restricted to connect to your own server only and have your own branding.

-#### Benefits

-This is NOT the official way to build Android client for Rocket.Chat.
-See [official android build](https://github.com/RocketChat/Rocket.Chat/wiki/How-to-Build-Rocket.Chat-for-Android).
-However, it does have the following benefits:
+> This is NOT the Meteor official way to build Android client for Rocket.Chat.

-* you can connect the app to your own server(s)
-* the app is compatible, today, with Android version as old as 4.0 - allowing [over 95% of all Android devices in circulation](https://developer.android.com/about/dashboards/index.html)  to run Rocket.Chat

-#### Caveats

-There are also disadvantages:

-* you MUST side-load the resulting app to your device (not through Google Play)
-* push notification is not supported
-* performance may not be up-to-par with the app store version - due to lack of initial local cache
-* oauth via Facebook, Twitter, Github, and so on does not currently work because an external browser session is triggered (this will likely be fixed soon)

 #### Download and Run